Welcome to free fiction review

 “Coming Home”, which has already had several five star reviews on Smashwords, is a full-length novel about Aidan Pennock’s return to the Yorkshire village where he grew up, following many years in the army.
 It depicts the impact of his return on his three closest childhood friends, Brax, Jazz and Callie, who have all remained in the area.
 Although the novel is primarily character-driven (rather than plot-driven), the author never loses sight of the need to entertain – lively dialogue and an occasionally racy plot keep things ticking along nicely towards a striking – and surprising - final scene.
 READ FULL REVIEW.
 UPDATE 12.2012: this book is no longer free - it's only available via Amazon but you can sample the first chapter here.

 Sonny's Guerrillas by Matthew Asprey

 This novella about making an indie movie reminded me of a cross between “Hearts of Darkness” (a documentary about one or two, er, minor difficulties encountered by Francis Ford Coppola during the making of the film “Apocalypse Now”) and “The Beach” by Alex Garland (“Lord of the Flies” for the backpacker generation) - but with the action shifted from south-east Asia to Greece during the first throes of the financial crisis.
 It’s well written and sharply observed, with a very distinctive narrative voice.
 READ FULL REVIEW.
-Click on the cover image to link to a page where you can download the book.
-Click here to visit Matthew Asprey's website, where you can also download it as an audiobook.
+Click on the cover image to link to a download page.
+UPDATE 11.2013: this book is no longer free, although you can sample the first 15% on Smashwords.

 Want more recommendations?